What Can You Do with a Master’s in Legal Studies?

 Real estate brokers help their clients buy, sell and rent properties and are licensed to manage their own businesses, whereas agents often have to work with real estate brokers.

-The BLS notes that employers are more frequently hiring people with college degrees as the field grows more and more crowded.
-With a 4% projected job growth rate from 2020 to 2030External link:, this role will remain in demand as people look for new homes and seek to purchase properties for business.
-The median annual salary for real estate brokers in 2020 was $60,370External link:.
+The BLS notes that employers are increasingly hiring college graduates as the field grows more crowded.
+With a 3% projected job growth rate from 2024 to 2034, this role will remain in demand as people look for new homes and seek to purchase properties for business.
+The median annual salary for real estate brokers in 2024 was $72,280.
 Of course, salary varies based on factors including location, employer and more.

 Just as there are a variety of legal studies jobs to choose to consider, there are legal studies courses and related law programs that cover real estate topics, helping to prepare you for positions in this field.